Azure/missionlz-edge/docs/MLZ_Deployment.md

     - Microsoft.KeyVault
     - Microsoft.Compute
     - Microsoft.Network
-1. A system separate from the ASH stamp that has the ability to run containers.
+1. A system separate from the ASH stamp that has the ability to run containers and has a browser supported by the Azure portal (Edge, Chrome, etc.).
 An example would be a laptop running Windows 10 that has Docker Desktop installed.
 This system will be referred to in the remainder of this document as the MLZ deployment system
 1. Determine version of ASH on target stamp.
 The version of APIs supported on Azure Stack Hub always trails behind what is currently available in hyperscale Azure.
 Review the article [Azure Stack Profiles](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-profiles-azure-resource-manager-versions) to determine the profile to be used for the target stamp.
 1. The code in this repo has been developed and tested with the ASH versions listed below: